 From 11 October 2021, children who were aged over 15 and a half to 17 who received Disability Living Allowance for children from the Department for Work and Pensions started to have their award transferred to Child Disability Payment in phases.
 Children under 15 and a half years old began having their awards transferred from spring 2022.
-Social Security Scotland aims to have the transfer process completed for everyone in receipt of Disability Living Allowance for children by spring 2023.
+Social Security Scotland aims to have the transfer process completed for over 99% of those in receipt of Disability Living Allowance for children by spring 2023 with the remainder completing soon after.

 A case transfer begins when Department for Work and Pensions first sends over a person's case data to Social Security Scotland.
-This occurs approximately three months before a person's Disability Living Allowance for children entitlement ends, so that their Child Disability Payment award can be prepared in advance and ready for a transfer between payments of Disability Living Allowance for children and payments of Child Disability Payment.
+This occurs approximately three to four months before a person's Disability Living Allowance for children entitlement ends, so that their Child Disability Payment award can be prepared in advance and ready for a transfer between payments of Disability Living Allowance for children and payments of Child Disability Payment.
 During this transitional period, the Department for Work and Pensions will continue to make payments to these clients.
 A transfer is complete once entitlement to Child Disability Payment has started.
 The first case files were received in October 2021 for people whose entitlement to Child Disability Payment started from January 2022, with payments commencing in February 2022 due to payments being made 4 weeks in arrears.